Cheng Xiaoqing: Literatures

 Cheng Xiaoqing is known as the "Grand Master of China's Detective Fiction" as well as the "Conan Doyle in Eastern World."

 His first story "The Shadow in the Lamplight" (灯光人影) was published by Shanghai Newspaper when he was twenty-one years old and it was well received by its readership.
 Later, he started to publish more famous detective stories such as "Cat's Eye"; "The Shoe"; "The Other Paragraph"; "The Odd Tenant"; "The Examination Paper" and "On the Huangpu", which were all collected in the Huo Sang Series.
 Other detective works like "One Summer Night"; "At the Ball" and "The Ghost in the Villa" were published in different magazines.

 In addition, Cheng Xiaoqing also wrote detective novels such as The South-China Swallow (Jiang Nanyan) and Blood Fingerprint.

 Movies

 Cheng Xiaoqing's literary creation was famous in the 1920s, but main movie activities began in the 1930s.
 In 1926, his novel "The Heart of the Mother" was edited by Chen Zhiqing into a screenplay, which is his works' first entry into the movie.
 Then in 1931, Cheng Xiaoqing officially started writing scripts for major movie companies.

 It is clearly to be seen from the adaptation, Cheng Xiaoqing does not completely rewrite the novels; rather, he redesigned the plots based on film features and audience psychology in order to attract more viewers.

+A film based on the Huo Sang stories was released in 2019, entitled The Great Detective, and starring Han Geng as Huo.